curl/everything-curl/intro.md

 plan for a first "edition".
 While I have no fixed time schedule for this, my hope is to have something decent by the summer 2016.

-## The book site
+## The book sites

-There will be a web site dedicated for this book.
-It is not made nor available yet, as there really is not enough content to show off to anyone yet anyway.
+**bookcurl.haxx.se** is the home of book.
+It features easy accessible links to read the book online in a web version or download a copy for offline reading using one of the many different versions offered.

+**ec.haxx.se** is a shortcut to the HTML version of the book.

+**https://github.com/bagder/everything-curl** hosts all the book content.

 ## The Author